 Breast augmentation; the downside or risks/complications/limitations-

 Breast augmentation, like all surgical procedures carries risks, and complications can occur.
-Every effort is made to prevent complications but no operation, and no surgeon, is perfect.
+Every effort is made to prevent complications but no operation, no patient, and no surgeon, is perfect.
 Every procedure has limitations in what it can accomplish.
 Below is a listing of the more common risks and limitations.

 Capsular contracture- All breasts will form a layer of scar tissue around the implant.
 This scar is called a capsule.
 If the capsule shrinks (contracts), and/or thickens, it can begin to squeeze the implant and this can make the breast feel hard.
 Severe contracture can distort the breast shape or even be painful.
 No one knows exactly why a few patients do this.
 Contracture to some degree occurs in between 3 and 5 % of patients and it is not possible to predict who these will be.
 If a contracture occurs severe enough to produce an unacceptable outcome, correction will require revision surgery.
 There will be an additional cost for this revision which will cover the expenses of surgery.
 You may be asked to follow a program after your surgery to prevent contractures.
 This may include taking vitamin E orally, massaging your breasts, and wearing a compression bra or strap.
 Not all surgeons do all these things.
 It is very important to follow my instructions carefully, but even diligent adherence to this program does not guarantee that a contracture will not occur.
-If you experience capsular contracture, undergo a revision attempt, and the contracture re-occurs, I will not do another revision, since I feel the chance of success at that point is very low.
+If you experience capsular contracture, undergo a revision attempt, and the contracture re-occurs, I will not do repeated revisions, since I feel the chance of success at that point is very low.
 If the result is not acceptable, I will offer to remove your implants at no additional cost to you.

 Capsule stretching- Less common than contracture, in some patients, the implant pocket may gradually stretch.
 This can result in too much visible movement of the implants.
 When you lay down, the implants may shift too far to the side.
 When you sit up, the implant may sit too low on the chest, making the nipple look too high on the breast.
 This problem is difficult to correct and requires surgery to tighten the implant pocket with stitches.
 This is more difficult to fix than contracture.
 There will be a fee for this type of corrective surgery just as for a revision as noted above.
 Successful correction of this condition cannot be guaranteed.